xunit/xunit/site/xunit.analyzers/_rules/xUnit3001.md

 ---
 title: xUnit3001
-description: Classes that implement Xunit.Abstractions.IXunitSerializable must have a public parameterless constructor
+description: Classes that implement IXunitSerializable or are marked with [JsonTypeID] must have a public parameterless constructor
 category: Extensibility
 severity: Error
 ---

 ## Cause

-Classes which implement `Xunit.Abstractions.IXunitSerializable` (v2) or `Xunit.Sdk.IXunitSerializable` (v3) are required to have a public parameterless constructor.
+Classes which implement `Xunit.Abstractions.IXunitSerializable` (v2) or `Xunit.Sdk.IXunitSerializable` (v3), or are tagged with `[JsonTypeID]` (v3) are required to have a public parameterless constructor.

 ## Reason for rule

 When xUnit.net deserializes objects, it must construct them using the public parameterless constructor.
-The body of the constructor should be empty, since all values will come to the object via `IXunitSerializable.Deserialize`.
+The body of the constructor should be empty, since all values will come to the object via `IXunitSerializable.Deserialize` (or `IJsonDeserializable.FromJson`).

 ## How to fix violations

 Add a public parameterless empty-bodied constructor, and mark it with `[System.Obsolete]` so users don't call it directly.
 You may keep any other public constructors with parameters.

 ## Examples